Shared kernel Bayesian screening: Consistency

 \section{Consistency}

 We establish consistency of the method as a test for equality of distribution under very general conditions.
-The following results pertain to robustness when the generative model is misspecified.
-For example, if the distributions $F^{(0)}$ and $F^{(1)}$ can not be represented as a finite mixture of simpler component distributions and therefore do not fall in the support of the prior.
-Proofs for all theorems, corollaries, and remarks herein are given in appendix~\ref{Proofs}.
+The following results allow for misspecification in that the true data generating distribution may not fall within the support of the prior.
+For example, $F^{(0)}$ and $F^{(1)}$ may not be finite mixtures of simpler component distributions.
+Such misspecified models clearly do not provide a consistent estimator for the full data generating distribution, but, as we show, they can still be consistent as a test for equality of distribution.
+Proofs for all theorems, corollaries, and remarks in this section are given in Appendix~\ref{Proofs}.

-First, we derive asymptotic results for a one group finite mixture model under misspecification.
-These results follow from the general asymptotic theory for Bayesian posteriors under misspecification given in \cite{Kleijn2006}, and we borrow their notation where appropriate.
-Theorem~\ref{SingMixtureCont} below implies that the posterior for a mixture distribution will converge to the convex combination of component distributions $f^*$ that is closest in terms of Kullback-Leibler (KL) divergence to the true density $f_0$.
+First, we derive asymptotic results for a one-group finite mixture model under misspecification.
+The proof of our first result uses general asymptotic theory for Bayesian posteriors under misspecification given in \cite{Kleijn2006}, and we borrow their notation where appropriate.
+Theorem~\ref{SingMixtureCont} below implies that the posterior for a mixture distribution will converge to the convex combination of component distributions $f^*$ that is closest in terms of Kullback--Leibler divergence to the true density $f_0$.
 First, we define $B(\epsilon, f^*; f_0)$ to be a neighborhood of the density $f^*$ under the measure induced by the density $f_0$:

 and define $d(f_1,f_2)$ to be the weighted Hellinger distance